-Accordingly, this shift in the industry can’t be ignored.
+Accordingly, this shift in the auction industry can’t be ignored.
 Practically every reputable industrial auction firm now offers online auction services as part of their portfolio.
-Let’s look at some of the reasons driving the popularity of online auctions and what it all means for sellers looking to liquidate industrial equipment.
+But you may be wondering, what are the advantages of online auctions?
+Let’s explore some of the forces driving the popularity of online industrial auctions and what it means for sellers looking to sell used industrial equipment.

-Better Reserve Process
+Better Reserve Process:

 “We realized that small businesses and sellers are often overlooked by traditional auction houses.” says Jamil Rahman, Founder and CEO, Aucto.
 “This is why we built Aucto for sellers of all sizes.
 Their listings are given access to the same buyer market as Fortune 500 Companies.”

-- Take The Time to Prep Equipment for Sale.
+- Take the Time to Prep Equipment for Sale.
 Cleaning and preparing the equipment you are looking to sell goes a long way in recovering the maximum value.

-- Title it right.
+- Title it Right.
 Ensure your title includes the right keywords so it’s easy for buyers to find it in a search.
 Include product name, manufacturer, model number, and important specs in the title as well.